kubeflow/pipelines/components/gcp/ml_engine/train/README.md

 Name | Description | Type
 :--- | :---------- | :---
-job_id | The ID of the created job. | String job_dir | The output path in Cloud Storage of the trainning job, which contains the trained model files. | GCSPath
+job_id | The ID of the created job. | String job_dir | The output path in Cloud Storage of the training job, which contains the trained model files. | GCSPath

 ## Cautions & requirements